Wildfire and Forest Resilience

 Eligible projects:

-• result in a clear, demonstrable, and enduring public benefit
+• Be an implementation project with on-the-ground improvements resulting in a clear, demonstrable, and enduring public benefit

 Example Projects